CO2-Codes/Scala-IRC-bot/README.md

 This should always be on.
 It sets the +B (bot user mode that many IRC servers require) on connect, and it listens to !help messages, and !quit messages from bot-admins.

+It also listens to errors from other listeners and logs them.

 This listener also contains the puppet-master functionality:
 Use !say #channelname message or !act #channelname message to have the bot send these messages to the channel.
 Instead of channel names nicknames can be used for PMs.
 Note: There's no check in place to see if the bot is in the